awanzek/FinTech_HW1_CaseStudy/readme.md

 # Unit 1 Homework Assignment: FinTech Case Study

-# RIPPLE - A GLOBAL BLOCKCHAIN SOLUTION
+# RIPPLE - RippleNET - A GLOBAL BLOCKCHAIN SOLUTION

 ## Overview and Origin
 Reference: Ripple Company Website [ripple.com](https://ripple.com/)

 * **Name of company:**

     Ripple (XRP) is the company to be presented in this case study.
+They have technologies they are affiliated with and maintain such as RippleNET and XRP Ledger. ([ripple.com](https://ripple.com/))

 * **When was the company incorporated?**

     Ripple initially began in 2012.
-Since then they have grown, developled their integrated global payment system, and become a leader in the Blockchain and Cryptocurrency world.
+Since then they have grown, developed their integrated global payment system, and become a leader in the Blockchain and Cryptocurrency world. ([ripple.com](https://ripple.com/))

 * **Who are the founders of the company?**